zhihan-guo/MACS-BiC/README.md

 ## 8. The 16-Question Extraction Protocol

-Co-designed with domain experts, the protocol traces the **causal chain** `feedstock → pyrolysis → mixture design → performance`.
+Co-designed with domain experts, the protocol traces the **causal chain** `feedstock 鈫� pyrolysis 鈫� mixture design 鈫� performance`.
 It is enforced through two stages with strict schema constraints, dynamic branching, and explicit abstention.

-### Stage 1 — Triage (binary)
+### Stage 1 鈥� Triage (binary)

 | # | Question | Output |
 |---|---|---|